 Students should read and respond to three different texts.
 They should undertake at least one of the responses in oral or multimodal form.
 A written response should be a maximum of 800 words.
 An oral presentation should be a maximum of 6 minutes; a response in multimodal form should be of equivalent length.

-Students produce three texts and undertake at least one of the texts in oral or multimodal form and at least one of the texts in written form.
+Creating Texts 40% the texts in written form.
 One task must be an Advocacy text.
 A written response should be a maximum of 800 words.
 An oral presentation should be a maximum of 5 minutes; a response in multimodal form should be of equivalent length.